TessPalan/Airlines-Data-Research/README.md

 ## Next Steps
 - Visualizations
-  - Heat maps to show cities that are hot spots
 - Add data from "Most traveled to cities" in 2020 once made available
 - Add data from "Airline rankings" in 2020 once made available
 - Expand scope internationally